 Since we don’t have access to the 802.1X user certificates, we need to proxy EAP packets between the AT&T Router and the ONT, so the AT&T Router can authenticate on our behalf.

-pyther/goeap_proxy is one of many EAP Proxy tools that can help us.
-The proxy listen on both interfaces for EtherType 0x888E (EAP over LAN) frames and forwards EAP packets between interfaces.
+pyther/goeap_proxy is one of many EAP Proxies available.
+The proxy listens on both interfaces for EtherType 0x888E (EAP over LAN) frames and forwards EAP packets between interfaces.

 - Go to pyther/openwrt-feed